hack-the-crisis-web/htc-web/src/pages/faq/index.md

       weekend by world-class mentors.
   - title: When does the hackathon take place?
     textContent: >-
-      The hackathon will take place this weekend from 10-12 April.
-You have 48 hours to collaborate and build a solution within the tracks presented
-      here: We’ll start with a kick-off session on Friday at 6:30(which time-zone) and end the hackathon on Sunday at 6:00 p.m(which timezone). with the submission of the results.
+      The hackathon will take place on 9-12 April.
+You have 48 hours to collaborate and build a solution within the tracks: arts and creativity, economy, crisis response, education, empowerment, environment, governance, health & wellness, media&entertainment, mental health and work.
+We’ll start with a kick-off session on 9 April(Time: TBA) and end the hackathon on Sunday, 12 April(Time: TBA)  with the announcement of the results.
   - title: Will we get any support during the hackathon?
     textContent: >-
       Our mentors will be by your side throughout the hackathon.
-Our track leaders are there for inspiration.
-Mentors are experts in their tracks and will support you with their feedback and knowledge during the course of several check-ins over the 48 hours.
+The Global Hack Mentors are experts in their tracks and will support you with their feedback and knowledge during the course of several check-ins over the 48 hours.
-  - title: How does a virtual hackathon work?
-    textContent: >-
-      Our hackathon will take place exclusively online.
-We’ll provide appropriate tools so that you can jointly develop solutions online.
-We’ll use Slack as a communication platform for the teams and video conferencing for live webinars, Q&A sessions and daily check-ins.
   - title: How many can participate?
-    textContent: >-
-      There is no limit to the number of participants.
-Simply join our Slack and find a team and register in Guaana by 2 p.m. on 3 April.
+    textContent: 'There is no limit to the number of participants. '
   - textContent: >-
       We’re looking for programmers, designers, creative people, problem solvers.
 Use your teams’ interdisciplinary skills and be creative together to develop solutions that help us in the crisis.
     title: Are there prerequisites for participation?
-  - title: Do I have to be able to program to participate?
-    textContent: >-
-      No, everyone with the interest, the time and an internet connection can participate!
-  - title: I have not received a welcome email!
-    textContent: >-
-      We will send the welcome emails on Friday from 2 p.m.
-There you will find further information about the hackathon.
-  - title: Do I need pre-installed software?
-    textContent: >-
-      You don’t need pre-installed software per se.
-An e-mail address is all you need to participate.
-You need this for registration and for Slack access.
-  - title: What can be submitted as a final result?
-    textContent: >-
-      The solutions developed can be both digital and/or analog.
-We are looking for everything that can help us overcome the crisis.
-  - title: What happens to the results afterwards?
-    textContent: >-
-      The goal is to have the results put into use after the hackathon, to help people.
-To ensure that your prototypes become viable solutions after the hackathon, we are currently setting up a digital support program.
-  - title: Can I only submit one idea?
-Why?
-    textContent: >-
-      You can submit only one idea per person.
-The reason for this is that as a sponsor you should give input for the challenge for the teams.
-If there are participants who want to work on your challenge, your challenge will have its own Slack Channel.
-You are expected to be available in it for questions.
   - title: Can I register as a team / company?
     textContent: >-
       No, but you can coordinate with friends to form a team.
 Simply register separately and then meet each other to join a challenge.
-  - title: What kinds of challenges can I submit?
+  - title: What kinds of ideation can I submit?
-    textContent: >-
-      You can submit any challenge that can help us overcome the crisis together and, which helps people feel safe, provides support and prepares them for the time after the crisis.

-      It is important that any challenge can be developed as a prototype solution within 48 hours.
-  - title: Should I register as a participant in case my challenge is not accepted?
-    textContent: >-
+    textContent: .
-      Consider beforehand which role you want to take during the Hackathon – Participant, Mentor or Challenge Sponsor – and please register only for this role.
   - title: Where can I submit my challenge?
     textContent: >-
       You can submit your challenge via Guaana.
 Each challenge sponsor is